warmist/scripts/docs/gui/teleport.rst

 ============

 .. dfhack-tool::
-    :summary: Teleport a unit anywhere.
+    :summary: Teleport units anywhere.
-    :tags: unavailable
+    :tags: fort armok units

-This tool is a front-end for the `teleport` tool.
-It allows you to interactively choose a unit to teleport and a destination tile using the in-game cursor.
+This tool allows you to interactively select units to teleport by drawing boxes around them on the map.
+Double clicking on a destination tile will teleport the selected units there.

+If a unit is already selected in the UI when you run `gui/teleport`, it will be pre-selected for teleport.

 Usage
 -----